Autodesk (NASDAQ:ADSK) Releases Q3 2022 Earnings Guidance

 Autodesk (NASDAQ:ADSK) issued an update on its third quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.220-$1.280 for the period, compared to the Thomson Reuters consensus estimate of $1.260.
 The company issued revenue guidance of $1.11 billion-$1.13 billion, compared to the consensus revenue estimate of $1.11 billion.Autodesk also updated its FY 2022 guidance to $4.910-$5.060 EPS.

-Autodesk (NASDAQ:ADSK) last posted its quarterly earnings results on Tuesday, August 24th.
-The software company reported $1.21 EPS for the quarter, topping analysts’ consensus estimates of $1.13 by $0.08.
-Autodesk had a return on equity of 104.82% and a net margin of 33.31%.
-The business had revenue of $1.06 billion during the quarter, compared to analysts’ expectations of $1.05 billion.
-During the same quarter last year, the company posted $0.98 earnings per share.
-Autodesk’s quarterly revenue was up 16.1% on a year-over-year basis.
-On average, sell-side analysts expect that Autodesk will post 2.78 earnings per share for the current year.
+Autodesk (NASDAQ:ADSK) last released its quarterly earnings results on Tuesday, August 24th.
+The software company reported $1.21 EPS for the quarter, topping the consensus estimate of $1.13 by $0.08.
+Autodesk had a return on equity of 69.10% and a net margin of 32.54%.
+The company had revenue of $1.06 billion for the quarter, compared to analyst estimates of $1.05 billion.
+During the same quarter in the previous year, the company posted $0.98 earnings per share.
+The firm’s revenue was up 16.1% compared to the same quarter last year.
+Analysts predict that Autodesk will post 2.87 EPS for the current year.

+In other Autodesk news, CEO Andrew Anagnost sold 23,957 shares of the firm’s stock in a transaction dated Thursday, August 26th.
+The shares were sold at an average price of $315.44, for a total transaction of $7,556,996.08.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 0.11% of the company’s stock.

 Autodesk Company Profile